 “The 850 BC event”: lower solar activity with higher precipitation initiates a human crisis in The Netherlands and aridity in the tropics: changing populations, changing cultural behavior?

-–
+[Howell – if you state “pseudo-decadal averaging in the title, you should define or explain it!]

+[Howell broadening – see “1500 & 700 BC major events”]

-[Howell - It would really help if you tied a LARGE NUMBER of devastating events around the world together. haven't yet read a book that addresses this point precisely.
-This is controversial, but the proponent (Velikovsky and using similar lines of research) supports his points quite well, and much of the criticism by scientists has been, to put it politely, highly [dishonest, and/or dysfunctional and/or delinquent and/or hypocritical] - and that point is EXTREMELY well documented! ]
+[Howell - It would really help if you tied a LARGE NUMBER of devastating events around the world together.
+You actually already have several examples, but my guess is that its much larger than this.
+I haven't yet read a book that addresses this point precisely.
+This is controversial, but the proponent (Velikovsky and using similar lines of research) supports his points quite well, and much of the criticism by scientists has been, to put it politely, highly [dishonest and/or dysfunctional and/or delinquent and/or hypocritical] - and that point is EXTREMELY well documented! ]

 There was a degrading of weather that was noted in proxy data drawn from peat bogs in c.
 850 BC in the Netherlands.
 Climate-related changes in precipitation and temperature are reflected in the changing species composition of the peat-forming vegetation.